-- 5.6 It is possible to screen out some types of policies and proposals in the Core Strategy, on the basis that there is no potential mechanism by which an effect can occur or if any effect is not likely to be significant.
+- 5.7 It is possible to screen out some types of policies and proposals in the Core Strategy, on the basis that there is no potential mechanism by which an effect can occur or if any effect is not likely to be significant (and in the absence of mitigation).
 Policies that may be screened out from further assessment can broadly be categorised as follows: - Administrative text, general aspirations or Plan vision, goals and objectives. - General policy statements and general criteria based policies: These policies set out strategic aspirations with regard to certain issues.
 Policies of this type are not likely to have any effect on a European site as they only establish general aspirations or objectives. - Projects or proposals referred to in, but not proposed by, the Core Strategy: Whilst the Core Strategy may refer to large projects, it may not be feasible or necessary to assess the effects these projects (which are not proposed by the plan).
-Nevertheless, it may become necessary to consider these projects in combination with the effects of other plans or projects. - Other aspects of a plan that could have no likely significant effect on a site, either alone or in combination with other aspects of the same plan, or with other plans or projects: Policies and proposals can be screened out if they are not likely to have a significant effect on a site, alone or in combination with other aspects of the same plan, or with other plans or projects.
-Effects may be direct, such as land take, or may be indirect, such as through disturbance or hydrological changes.
+Nevertheless, it may become necessary to consider these projects in combination with the effects of other plans or projects.

-17 See paragraph 45 of European Court of Justice case C-127/02 dated 7th September 2004, 'the Waddenzee ruling'.
+&lt;sup>17 See paragraph 45 of European Court of Justice case C-127/02 dated 7th September 2004, 'the Waddenzee ruling'.

-18 Sweetman v.
+&lt;sup>18 Sweetman v.
 An Bord Pleanála, Case C-258/11, CJEU judgment 11 April 2013.

-The Core Strategy and its incorporated objectives, proposals and policies, has been analysed to determine whether they are likely to have a significant effect on the integrity of any European site 5.7 (Stage 1C).
+- Other aspects of a plan that could have no likely significant effect on a site, either alone or in combination with other aspects of the same plan, or with other plans or projects: Policies and proposals can be screened out if they are not likely to have a significant effect on a site, alone or in combination with other aspects of the same plan, or with other plans or projects.
+Effects may be direct, such as land take, or may be indirect, such as through disturbance or hydrological changes. - The Core Strategy and its incorporated objectives, proposals and policies, has been analysed to determine whether they are likely to have a significant effect on the integrity of any European site (Stage 1C).
 The results of this screening are summarised in Table 8 below: a more detailed assessment of each policy is provided in Appendix 5.